Tariffs and regulations

 Methods of quoting and payment

-Quotes in US dollars preferred, but accepted in any free world currency.
-Should be by pro-forma invoice and, if for machinery or engineering products, must enclose a catalogue.
+Quotes in US dollars are preferred, but accepted in any free world currency.
+There should be by pro-forma invoice and, if for machinery or engineering products, must enclose a catalogue.

 Payments usually by letter of credit.

 Imports on a collection basis are permitted on documents against payment (D/P) or documents against acceptance (D/A) terms.